 The guaranteed water resistant of 100 meters seems to be adequate for a sporty timekeeper, which is not supposed to be used as a diving companion.

 The ProPilot Calibre 111 is available on a stainless steel bracelet, as well as a green textile strap and, of course, dark brown Louisiana crocodile strap with steel folding clasp.
 Although the bracelet looks more practical, the leather band seems to be ideal for a person who plans to wear the piece to the office.
 There seems to be a lot of painstaking attention paid to the most miniscule details with smartly chosen thread for contrasting stitching finishing the picture.

 Starting at CHF 5200, the timekeeper seems to be worth every penny that Oris wants for it.

 For this new device, Oris has created a new hand-wound caliber.
 Designed and built in-house, it looks like it is based on the caliber 110 mechanism that we have already seen last year.
-Despite such obvious thing as the simple calendar that was added to Cal.
+Despite such an obvious thing as the simple calendar that was added to Cal.
 111, I can see that the new version of the base mechanism is a bit more refined.
 At least, it offers a more precise way to adjust the balance wheel thanks to a greater number of teeth on its regulator lever.

 The rest seems to be the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.

 The mechanism is seen through a sapphire crystal on the back cover.

 Ah, the dial.
 Designed in the same spirit as that of 110 Anniversary model, this part, too, offers an impressive mix of high (but not extreme) legibility and a bit unexpected level of refinement.